Immortal (band): Legal battle, Abbath's exit, and Northern Chaos Gods (2014–2020)

 The members of Immortal were involved in a legal battle with each other over the rights to the Immortal trademark.
 They were also due to submit a new album to the Nuclear Blast label, though little information regarding the album and its release had been disclosed.
 It is confirmed, however, by Abbath that the album had been completed with the aid of various musicians.

 In March 2015, Abbath left Immortal as a result of this conflict and an inability to move forward.
 Abbath has continued to record and perform as a solo act under his name.

 On 8 January 2018, the band posted via Facebook an update on Immortal's upcoming ninth full-length, stating "We have put a massive amount of energy into this, and wanted to deliver our absolutely best.

 It has been a pleasure to finish the studio process and most of all being stoked about the final result.
 Peter Tägtgren has done an outstanding job in producing and mixing it.
 We now look forward to have it released, and are excited to share our 9th full length with you all."
 The album was released under Nuclear Blast Records as Northern Chaos Gods on 6 July 2018.
 The album features original member Demonaz on vocals and guitar.
+Tägtgren played bass on the album, with the exact timing of Apollyon's departure being unclear.

 Legal battle, Horgh's exit, and War Against All (2020–present)

 In August 2020, it was announced that Demonaz and Horgh were involved with a legal dispute over the rights to the band's name.
 Demonaz had registered the name with the Norwegian Patent Office as his exclusive trademark in July 2019, which was approved; however, Horgh chose to appeal the registration, and the matter was ruled in his favor, meaning that Demonaz no longer has the exclusive right to the Immortal name.
 Horgh was unaware of the initial sole registration made by Demonaz.

-On October 24, 2022, the band announced that their tenth studio album, War Against All, would be released in 2023.
+On 24 October 2022, the band announced that their tenth studio album, War Against All, would be released in 2023.
 It was also revealed that Demonaz was listed as the only member of the band, indicating that he won the dispute of the rights to the band's name against Horgh.
+In March 2023, the band released the title track to the album, which was revealed to be coming out on 26 May.